Fig. 1-1. Curvatures of vertebral column.

 The subsequent two thin muscles are the serratus posterior superior (elevating the upper ribs) and the serratus posterior inferior (depressing the lower ribs).
 They are innervated by the intercostal nerves that run adjacent to them (Fig. 5-4).

-The superficial back muscles discussed so far (trapezius, latissimus dorsi, levator scapulae, rhomboid minor and major, serratus posterior superior and inferior) are controlled by XI or by the anterior rami of spinal nerves (thoracodorsal, dorsal scapular, and intercostal nerves).
+The superficial back muscles discussed so far (trapezius, latissimus dorsi, levator scapulae, rhomboid minor and major, serratus posterior superior and inferior) are controlled by XI or by the anterior rami of spinal nerves (thoracodorsal, dorsal scapular, and intercostal nerves) (Figs. 1-2, 2-14).
 On the other hand, the deep back muscles to be discussed (Figs. 1-12,13,15) are controlled by the posterior rami of spinal nerves (Fig. 1-2).

 Fig. 1-11.
 Development of superficial back muscles.

-It may seem odd that the anterior rami are distributed to the superficial back muscles which are located posteriorly, while the posterior rami are distributed to the deep back muscles which are positioned anteriorly.
-The secret lies in embryology; at an early stage of development, the superficial back muscles were situated at the anterior side of the embryo so the muscles were innervated by the anterior rami.
+The secret lies in embryology.
+At an early stage of development, the superficial back muscles used to be situated at the anterior side of the embryo so the muscles have been innervated by the anterior rami.
 Throughout development, those muscles have moved around the embryo trunk to become known as the superficial back muscles.
 During such embryological rearrangement, anterior rami have followed the superficial back muscles till the end.

-When a developing organ moves to its final position, the nerve that innervates the organ always follows the organ, unlike artery and vein.
-Another example is the phrenic nerve in the following chapter (Fig. 3-16).
+When a developing organ moves to its final position, the nerve that innervates the organ always follows it, unlike artery and vein.
+Another example is the phrenic nerve (Fig. 3-16).

 Fig. 1-12.
 Splenius capitis and cervicis.

 Deep back muscles are classified into erector spinae and transversospinalis (Fig. 1-13).
-Among the erector spinae muscles, superficial muscles are the splenius capitis and cervicis.
+Among the erector spinae, the most superficial muscles are the splenius capitis and cervicis.
 “Capitis” and “cervicis” indicate the insertions of muscles.
-The two short muscles exist only at the superior one third of the vertebral column.
+The two short muscles exist only at the superior 1/3 of the vertebral column.

-Splenius capitis is superficial to the levator scapulae (Fig. 1-9).
+Contrary to expectation, splenius capitis is even more superficial than the levator scapulae (Fig. 1-9).
 Splenius capitis appears in the posterior cervical triangle (Fig. 3-24).

-The deep portion of the deep back muscles (the deepest of the deep) is the transversospinalis.
+The deep portion of the deep back muscles (the deepest of the deep) is the TRANSVERSoSPINalis that runs from the TRANSVERSe process to the SPINous process.
 The transversospinalis is composed of the semispinalis, multifidus, and rotatores.